t67055/openvector/README.md

 # OpenVector

-Community build guide and bill-of-materials for a VectorCam-style mosquito-imaging device (smartphone + 3D-printed clip-on lens/light attachment).
+Community build guide and bill-of-materials for a VectorCam devices.

 The live build guide lives at a Claude Artifact page.
-This repo is the **data source** behind it: the parts catalog, reference PDFs, and STL files.
-The page fetches directly from this repo, so pushing a file here is how you update the live site — no separate "send Claude a spreadsheet" step needed for anything that lives here.
+This repo is the data source behind it: the parts catalog, reference PDFs, and STL files.
+The page fetches directly from this repo, so pushing a file here is how you update the live site.

 ## Structure